DMAIL-Workshop/DMAIL2025/cfp.md

 # **Topics of Interest**

-<div style="text-align: justify"> This special session invites authors to submit original manuscripts that demonstrate and explore current advances in all related areas mentioned above.
+<div style="text-align: justify"> DMAIL 2025 workshop invites authors to submit original manuscripts that demonstrate and explore current advances in all related areas mentioned above.
 Topics of interest include, but are not limited to: </div>

 <br/>